Metronet in Iowa at a Glance

 About Metronet in Iowa

 Metronet serves several key Iowa communities with pure fiber-optic internet, providing an alternative to incumbent cable and DSL providers in the state.
-Iowa's emphasis on rural connectivity and digital infrastructure makes Metronet's fiber expansion particularly meaningful, as the company fills gaps in high-speed access across both urban and suburban areas of the Hawkeye State.
+Iowa's emphasis on rural connectivity and digital infrastructure makes Metronet's fiber expansion particularly meaningful, as the company fills gaps in high-speed access across both urban.
+Suburban areas of the Hawkeye State.

 Iowa households subscribing to Metronet benefit from symmetrical speeds that support the state's strong agricultural technology sector and growing number of remote workers.
-With no annual contracts and straightforward pricing, Metronet provides Iowa families with flexibility and transparency that many larger national providers do not offer in this region.
+With no annual contracts and straightforward pricing, Metronet provides Iowa families with flexibility.
+Transparency that many larger national providers do not offer in this region.

 Metronet was founded in Evansville, Indiana, and has grown into one of the largest independently owned fiber-optic providers in the United States.
 The company builds its own fiber network from scratch in each community it enters, ensuring that every connection runs on modern infrastructure designed for today's bandwidth demands.
 In Iowa, Metronet's all-fiber approach means customers never share bandwidth with neighbors the way cable internet subscribers do, resulting in more consistent speeds during peak usage hours.